-- 1. Reboot the workstation and enter Setup. - 2.
-Highlight the "Main" menu. - 3.
-Select an "IDE Adapter" field to assign the new hard disk and press [Enter]. - 4.
-Select the type [USER] and then fill in the parameters.
+- 1. Reboot the workstation and enter Setup.

+- 2. Highlight the "Main" menu.

+- 3. Select an "Local Bus IDE Adapter."
+Make sure the IDE channel you desire is enabled.
+The default value is "Both," so that the primary and secondary connectors are enabled.